scmacdon/AWSTracker/BlogApp/Readme.md

 You can create a web application that stores and queries data by using the Amazon Aurora service.
 The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.

 **Note**: Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
-You already know how MySQL and PostgreSQL combine the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
 For more information, see [What is Amazon Aurora?](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html).

 The data is stored in an Amazon Aurora table named **jobs**, as shown in this illustration.